fact-sealevel/totaling/README.md

                       my_workflow_name]
   --item TEXT         Paths to component-level projection netcdf files to be
                       totaled.  [required]
-  --scale TEXT        Scale at which to total projections: 'global' or
-                      'local'.  [default: global]
   --output-path TEXT  Path to write totaled projections netcdf file.
                       [required]
   --help              Show this message and exit.